broadinstitute/cromwell/docs/tutorials/Containers.md

 ```
 submit-docker = """
-    # Ensure singularity is loaded if it's installed as a module
-    module load Singularity/3.0.1

     # Make sure the SINGULARITY_CACHEDIR variable is set.
 If not use a default
     # based on the users home.
     if [ -z $SINGULARITY_CACHEDIR ];